 The Champions for Change (CFC) program is a Native youth leadership initiative designed to highlight positive stories of impact from Indian Country.
 The program, inspired by a 2011 White House initiative, develops young Native leaders through experience-based learning and tailored advocacy training.

 About the Program

-Each year, CNAY selects five inspirational Native youth (ages 14-23 and from across the United States) to join the CFC leadership network.
-All applicants, regardless of acceptance, are named Youth Ambassadors and stay engaged with CNAY and the Gen-I Network.
+Each year, CNAY selects five inspirational Native youth, ages 14-24 and from across the United States to be Champions for Change.
+All applicants, regardless of acceptance, are named Gen-I Ambassadors and stay engaged with CNAY and the Gen-I Network.
 Champions are young leaders who have a desire to better their communities.
 This can be done in schools or programs, on reservations or urban environments, anywhere there is opportunity to create positive impact.